 - Danielle Paterson, Executive Director of the David Cornfield Melanoma Fund and representative for the Douglas Wright Foundation.

-Sun Awareness Camp Certification Program
+SUN AWARE Camp Certification Program

 University of Toronto Douglas Wright Melanoma Award

-The Douglas Wright Foundation has recently committed $100,000 to the University of Toronto Department of Medicine to create the Douglas Wright Melanoma Award.
+The Douglas Wright Foundation has committed $100,000 to the University of Toronto Department of Medicine to create the Douglas Wright Melanoma Award.
 Awarded annually, The Douglas Wright Melanoma Award will inspire and encourage the 500 residents and 250 fellows in the Department of Medicine at the University of Toronto to embark on innovative melanoma-related research projects The award is the first of its kind at the University of Toronto.

 New Family Rule Program